souktha/souktha.github.io/software/freertos-port/index.rst

 modify as needed.
 Try to understand what it does and why it does so you will know if you could make use of it for your port.
-The most time I spent on porting this FreeRTOS is on debugging the interrupt routing to GIC because of what I thought I knew, I didn't.
+The most time I spent on porting this FreeRTOS is on debugging the interrupt routing to GIC because of what I thought I knew, but I didn't.
 If there is no timer tick, the tasks would never get scheduled and switched.
 It would stuck in main and going no where.
 I eventually got it right.